 The Merchant Login ID or Password is Invalid

-If you are seeing this error It means that you are not properly logged into the Authorize.net connector or the account is suspended or in test mode.
+If you are seeing this error, it means that you are not properly connected to the Authorize.net account, or the account is suspended or in test mode.
 The info you are sending to Authorize.net is not able to make it there for one of the above reasons.
 Check your API Login ID and Transaction Key, and update if necessary.
 Then try testing your configuration again.

 You should log back into the connector and then try testing your configuration again.
 Also, if you are running in Sandbox mode, make sure that option is checked.